frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/design-guide/stage1b/exercises/e1/e1s9.webp" style="width:100%">
       <figcaption> 9.
 Create the outer plate sketch on the face of the spacer.
-Copy over the shape of the motor plate, but add a round cutout at the top.
-Also copy over the holes in the plate. </figcaption>
+Use the <code>Use</code> sketch tool to copy the geometry and holes of the motor plate, but add a round cutout at the top.</figcaption>
     </figure>
   </div>